dvdmtw98/blog/Post Vault/articles/2023-01-07-docker-101-part-4-networks.md

 #### Adding Container to Network

-A container can be attached to a network using in the `--net` option in the `container run` command.
+A container can be attached to a network using the `--net` option in the `container run` command.

-*(Refer Part 2 and 3 in the series for more details on docker container and image commands)*
+*(Refer to Parts 2 and 3 in the series for more details on docker container and image commands)*

 ```bash
 docker container run --rm --name alpine --net docker-101 -it alpine